FaultyOS/ThreadStorm/README.md

 A melty brain / translational drift / tornado drive robot is a remote controlled device that moves based on the principal that pulsing motors whilst a spinning body rotates will cause it to move in a single direction.
 Given that they are pulsed at the same time in each rotation.
-It is colloquially called a "Melty Brain" due to trying to implement it or drive it will melt your brain
+It is colloquially called a "Melty Brain" due to trying to implement it or drive it will melt your brain.

 # How can it be driven?